pete4abw/lrzip-next/README.md

 ## This is a development branch.
 Not for production use!

 ## NEW: LZMA SDK 21.03beta, ZPAQ 7.15, SCRYPT Bitcoin style key derivation
+(*Still some work to do on lzma code cleanup, remove Windows cruft, etc.*)

 Many new changes, not in the main branch, including:
 * latest LZMA and ZPAQ libraries (**ABI Compatible** with earlier versions.
 No need to re-compress files).